 - Present current clinical understandings of attachment theory

 - Explore attachment patterning, gleaned from the Adult Attachment Interview, with application to practice

-- Introduce internal working model of self and implications for clinical practice
+- Introduce internal working models of self and implications for clinical practice

-- Consider how to work with and regulate unconscious affect
+- Consider how to work with and regulate affect

 - Deepen understanding of attachment and attachment repair through therapeutic relationships